whats-this/OwO.NET/README.md

 Install [`Emzi0767.OwoDotNet`](https://www.nuget.org/packages/Emzi0767.OwoDotNet) from NuGet.

-## Usage
+## Examples

-Usage examples are available in the CLI project.
+TODO

 ## License

-The project is licensed under Apache License 2.0.
+The contents of this repository are licensed under Apache License 2.0.
+A copy of the Apache License 2.0 can be found in [the LICENSE.txt file](https://github.com/Emzi0767/OwoDotNet/blob/master/LICENSE.txt).